andreacampanella/SDisk2_NG/firmware/README.md

   Photos and schematics in the PCB section.

+## Build

+'make build' will build the firmware, 'make flash' will flash it to the board

 ## Formatting the SD card

 You can use this version of the firmware with standard SD cards as well as with SDHC